Last Updated on October 19, 2025 by Analgesia team

 Post Hb refers to haemoglobin levels measured after a clinical event, such as a blood transfusion, surgery, or childbirth.
 This post-event measurement helps healthcare providers assess oxygen-carrying capacity, detect anaemia, and evaluate the effectiveness of treatment.

-What Is Hemoglobin (Hb)?
+What Is Haemoglobin (Hb)?

 Haemoglobin (Hb) is a protein in red blood cells that carries oxygen throughout the body..
 It also helps return carbon dioxide from the body to the lungs for exhalation.
-Hemoglobin gives blood its characteristic red colour, and its levels are a key indicator of blood health.
+Haemoglobin gives blood its characteristic red colour, and its levels are a key indicator of blood health.

 Post-transfusion haemoglobin